Retail and FMCG internships, placements & work experience: Expert career advice and an insight into the Retail and FMCG industries

 All head offices of major retail companies will have roles across a variety of industries, from financial to design, HR to marketing.
 There is something for any undergraduate.

-On retail work experience, whether it’s a placement scheme or undergraduate internship, you’ll be placed in a position of responsibility, meaning you’ll be able to learn a lot in a short space of time, like how to manage others, deal with pressure and work in a fast-paced environment.
+During retail work experience, whether it’s a placement year or undergraduate internship, you’ll be placed in a position of responsibility, meaning you’ll be able to learn a lot in a short space of time, like how to manage others, deal with pressure and work in a fast-paced environment.
 You can also take onboard real-world experience that you can reference in future graduate interviews.

 What is FMCG?